How to Buy Tickets for the Colosseum and the Vatican

 If you are looking for a detailed and in-depth visit to the Colosseum and the Vatican, this option is not for you.
 The time to visit both sites will be restricted as the priority will be to see all the sites on the tour as comfortably as possible, but not to explore them in depth.

 If you are looking for a longer and more detailed guided tour in which each of the wonders you will see will be explained to you, I recommend you to book the Colosseum guided tour or the Vatican Museums guided tour, of which I have also written articles so that you can evaluate all the information.
-Here you can read the The best guided tours of the Vatican ⛪ and here the one by Rome Colosseum Tours.
+Here you can read the Vatican Guided Tours and here the one by Colosseum, Roman Forum, and Palatine Hill Tickets.

 Roma Pass and Omnia Card: the tourist card to visit the Colosseum and the Vatican